-The maximum current rating of your Leisure Lodge is dependant on whether the Leisure Lodge is fitted with gas and mains electric powered appliances, or mains electric powered appliances only.
+The maximum current rating of your RPH is dependent on whether it is fitted with gas and mains electric powered appliances, or mains electric powered appliances only.
 The maximum is usually shown as the rating of the RCD (Residual Current Device) in the consumer unit, typically 40amp or 80amp.

-Further to this, the electrical supply to your Leisure Lodge may be restricted, and please check with your park manager before using additional appliances within the Leisure Lodge.
-In case of doubt consult the park owner or his agent.
+Further to this, the electrical supply to your RPH may be restricted so please check with your park manager before using additional appliances.

-Within the Leisure Lodge the socket outlets are wired in radial circuits using 1.5mm 3 core flexi cable, lighting is wired in radial circuits using 1.0mm 3 core flexi cable, and appliances are wired in 2.5mm or 4.0mm flexi cable.
+Within your RPH the socket outlets are wired in radial circuits using 1.5mm 3 core flexi cable, lighting is wired in radial circuits using 1.0mm 3 core flexi cable, and appliances are wired in 2.5mm or flexi 4.0mm cable.

-The Residual Current Circuit Breaker (RCCB) or Residual Current Device (RCD) serves as the main switch for your Leisure Lodge.
-It is also the main emergency shut off switch for your Leisure Lodge.
-It is a safety device designed to protect you from the possibility of shocks that could arise from a faulty power pack supply, faulty appliance or a fault on the Leisure Lodge causing the current to run to earth.
+The Residual Current Circuit Breaker (RCCB) or Residual Current Device (RCD) serves as the main (& emergency shut off) switch for your RPH.
+It is a safety device designed to protect you from the possibility of shocks that could arise from a faulty power pack supply, faulty appliance or a fault causing the current to run to earth.

-The RCD has been factory tested for correct operation.
-The RCD should be tested each time you switch on the mains supply and/or every month.
+The RCD has been factory tested for correct operation and should be tested each time you switch on the mains supply or at least once a month.